 - I’ve found savoury crepes and pancakes like pumpkin pancakes and corn drop scones to be a great way of vegetable being enjoyed by even the fussiest of eaters.

 - Ham and cheese – one of our favourite combinations!
-(If your family loves it too, check out these ham and cheese pinwheels and ham and cheese pasta)
+(If your family loves it too, check out these ham and cheese pinwheels, Jambons (ham and cheese puff pastry parcels) and ham and cheese pasta)

 - Buckwheat Flour – buckwheat flour has quite a strong taste, therefor to make these crepes more toddler friendly I have mixed it with plain wheat flour.
 It adds a lovely savoury flavour to the crepes and is slightly nutty.